Home / Whistleblower Practice Areas / Anti-Money Laundering & Sanctions Whistleblower Programs Explained

 The Anti-Money Laundering Whistleblower Improvement Act was an amendment to the Anti-Money Laundering Act (AMLA) aimed at strengthening incentives and protections for whistleblowers who reported original information leading to successful AML enforcement actions and monetary sanctions exceeding $1 million.
 This new Act expanded the scope of the AMLA, covering violations of financial management rules for executive agencies, sanctions on foreign nations/entities/individuals deemed enemies of the United States, and sanctions on foreign narcotics traffickers.
 Additionally, the Act introduces a funding structure and minimum awards for whistleblowers who provide successful tips.

-As a result of these changes, employers within the financial sector, those with international operations in areas subject to U.S. sanctions, or those responsible for compliance with the covered laws may receive an increased number of whistleblower reports from their employees.
+As a result of these changes, employers within the financial sector, those with international operations in areas subject to U.S. sanctions, or those responsible for compliance with the covered laws may receive an increased number of AML whistleblower reports from their employees.
+The AMLA has transnational reach, allowing international citizens to report violations if they pertain to financial or trade relations with the U.S.

 Enforcement of Anti-Money Laundering & Sanctions Laws